 A telephone is located in the front office for personal use before and after school, during break, and lunchtime.
-Mobile devices are not to be used, including phone calls, in the building during school hours unless during break, during lunch, or with the expressed consent of a staff or faculty member.
-If a student is caught using a phone during school hours in the building, the phone will be confiscated, turned into the main office, and returned at the end of the day.
+Cell phones are not to be used, including phone calls, in the building during school hours unless during break, during lunch, or with the expressed consent of a staff or faculty member.
+If a student is caught using a phone during school hours in the building, the phone will be confiscated, turned into the Head of Upper School, and returned at the end of the day.

-MONEY MAKING PROJECTS
+MONEY-MAKING PROJECTS

 Classes, clubs, athletics, and other student groups may raise money through bake sales, car washes, or other activities which do not involve direct solicitation.
-All fundraising activities must be approved in advance by the advisor, teacher, or coach along with the Head of Middle and Upper School.
+All fundraising activities must be approved well in advance by the advisor, teacher, or coach, along with the Head of Upper School.